-Changing how you drink your coffee, how you purchase your clothes, how you empty your bin, because it’s actually up to each and every one of us to reduce our waste.
-When you throw something away unfortunately there isn’t an away, especially when it comes to plastics.
+Changing how you drink your coffee, how you purchase your clothes, how you empty your bin, matters.
+Because it’s actually up to each and every one of us to reduce our waste.
+When you throw something away unfortunately there isn't an away, especially when it comes to plastics.

 Most of the single-use products we use daily are made from plastic.
 Plastic is a resource made from oil that takes hundreds if not thousands of years to break down.
 Yet, it is used in products designed to last just one use or in the case of a plastic bag just 7 minutes.

 That’s why we loooove having local legends like Deanne Maree share their upcycling skills at the Scavenge.
 She braved the winds on Saturday to share her skills in making reusable bags out of old t-shirts, showing anyone how to rethink the way we use stuff!

 We’re hugely thankful that so many people donate their pre-loved stuff to get people picking up.
 To date we have redistributed 1579.46kg of peoples belongings.
 As well as the multitudes of wicked prizes from local businesses that get passed over to the folk who go that extra yard to pick up.

 Sandra Mellos definitely took the cake on Saturday collecting 389 pieces of litter.
 Hope she can kick back and relax with $100 at Scratchley's On The Wharf.
 Oscar and his mate were scavenging about all day so we wanted to say thanks for collecting 133 butts by offering them some scrumptious treats to the value of $50 from to Hunter Organics Food.